Teeenoob/themes/README.md

-# Gradient Direct Messages and Gradient Member List are discontinued.
+## Gradient Direct Messages & Member List are discontinued.
 - if you got updated version, please make a pull request

 ## Snippets